Williamwenda/williamwenda.github.io/index.md

 ## Short Bio

 Wenda Zhao is a Ph.D. candidate in the [Dynamic System Lab (DSL)][dsl], [University of Toronto Institute for Aerospace Studies (UTIAS)][utias].
 He is also a Postgraduate Affiliated researcher at [University of Toronto Robotics Institute][RI] and [Vector Institute][VI] (Toronto, ON, Canada).
 He received a MASc degree in Electrical & Computer Engineer (ECE) from [Tongji University][tju] (Shanghai, China) in 2018.
-In 2016, he attended a summer exchange program in Robotics Technology at [RWTH Aachen University][rwth] (Aachen, Germany).
+In 2016, he attended the exchange program in Robotics Technology at [RWTH Aachen University][rwth] (Aachen, Germany).

 ## Current Research

 - Bayesian estimation and statistical inference
-- Nonlinear systems and mobile robotics
+- Robust and certifiable non-Gaussian inference
-- Machine learning and data-driven approaches
+- Machine learning and data-driven algorithms

 ## Current Projects

-- Robust state estimation and learning-based Ultra-wideband bias correction ([Blog1: bias learning][bias-learning], [Blog2: robust filtering][robust-filtering])
+- Robust filtering and learning-based Ultra-wideband (UWB) bias correction ([Blog1: bias learning][bias-learning], [Blog2: robust filtering][robust-filtering])
-- Large-scale Ultra-wideband (UWB)-based localization system
+- Large-scale UWB-based localization system design
+- Duality-based certifiable sensor fusion for indoor localization
-- Multi-agent relative localization and control
+- Relative localization and control for swarm robotics

 ## Open Source Projects
 - M-estimation based robust Kalman filter for UWB TDOA measurements.
 [PR #707, (merged)][PR-707] Included in the [Bitcraze Code Release 2021.03][release-202103]